 - Help the bereave to accept the loss

 However, if important to understand grief counselling is not a cure for the pain of bereavement.

 What grief counselling offers are strategies to help you understand your own feelings and thoughts by increasing your clarity without feeling overwhelmed all the time.

 The Counselling in Melbourne team of psychologists are all highly trained in grief counselling and will introduce many types of therapies, approaches and techniques they believe will suit you best as an individual to help you cope with your own personal bereavement

 Grief counselling also normally extends to help you engage with your other relationships like with family, friends and in your work life.

-Counselling in Melbourne grief psychologists are here to help you.
+Our grief psychologists are here to help you.
 You can schedule an appointment online or call us – 1300 967 734.